HomeCompaniesPig

 TL;DR

-Pig is an API for launching and interacting with Windows virtual desktops.
+Pig is an API for automating Windows desktops with AI.

-Teams building automations can plug Pig into their AI agents, giving them the ability to operate computers as humans would, and perform high-value automations that were previously not possible.
+Pig’s agent operates computers as humans would, performing high-value automations that were previously not possible.

 Sign up here